romulommoraes/RefactorScope/docs/content/parser-design-en.md

 Not an isolated parser, but a batch orchestrator.
 It executes all the above strategies across multiple projects, generates comparative performance/coverage scores, and outputs an HTML dashboard to evaluate which engine performed best on the repository.
 Extraction and Validation Methodology

+**NOTE ABOUT THE BATCH MODE**

+In Batch mode, the current MVP version of RefactorScope uses a fixed directory convention to locate the projects that will be processed in bulk.
+The executable expects to find a folder named Batch located one level above the folder where the executable itself is placed.
+Inside this Batch folder, the projects, repositories, or solutions to be analyzed must be stored.
+This decision was adopted as a temporary simplification for the MVP, prioritizing implementation speed and execution flow predictability.
+While this approach is not yet ideal in terms of flexibility, it is sufficient for the current stage as long as the expected folder structure is respected.
+In a future iteration, Batch mode should gain its own configuration model, allowing the source directory to be defined explicitly instead of depending on this folder convention.

 The parsing pipeline follows a rigorous flow of sanitization and validation to ensure that false positives (like strings being read as classes) do not contaminate the model.
 1. Lexical Sanitization (IPreParser & SanitizedSourceProvider)